vmarc/lassi/README.md

 brokerURL: 'ws://localhost:8080/stomp/websocket'
 ```

-Of course if you run everything on the Raspberry Pi, this has to be set to:
+In the special case of deploying the Angular application on your computer to read the DMX data coming from the Raspberry Pi, this has to be set to:

 ```
 brokerURL: 'ws://raspberrypi:8080/stomp/websocket'